bufOvf/DS-Client-Benchmarking-Analysis-Tool-for-COMP3100/README.md

-# DS-Client Benchmarking Analysis Tool for COMP3100
+# DS-Client Benchmarking Analysis Tool

 This repository contains a the DS-Client Project for COMP3100 aimed at testing and analyzing the performance of a distributed systems client (DS-Client) in various simulated environments.
 The project is structured into multiple stages, with each stage focusing on different aspects of benchmarking and analysis.